Up Your Game

 When you're loading the two-handed backhand, don't start way back.
 Stay relatively neutral, ready to adjust.
 As the ball comes, take a minor backswing, go to neutral, and then extend with your left hand driving through the court.
 Same principle as the one-hander: you're going through the ball, not chopping at it.

 Richard notes that slicing the volley when the ball gets off your body is an easy tell for opponents to crash the net.
 By loading the two-handed backhand in those corner situations, you maintain aggression while staying in control.
+If smart defense at the kitchen is your goal, the push and block strategy pairs perfectly with this technique.

 Push & Block: How to Play Smart Defense at the Kitchen Line